Use Microsoft 365 to send and receive emails in Mojo

 "Authenticated SMTP" error or timeout when sending emails

-- Verify that Authenticated SMTP is enabled for the mailbox in the Microsoft 365 admin center (see Step 1).
-This is the most common cause of sending failures.
+Verify that Authenticated SMTP is enabled for the mailbox in the Microsoft 365 admin center (see Step 1).
+Changes may take a few minutes to propagate.

-- If Authenticated SMTP is enabled but you still get a timeout, check these additional Microsoft 365 settings:
+If Authenticated SMTP is enabled but sending still times out, check the following:

-- Organization-level SMTP AUTH: Even if enabled per-mailbox, the org-wide setting may override it.
+- Organization-level SMTP AUTH: the org-wide setting may override the per-mailbox setting.
 Check in Exchange Admin Center under Settings > Mail flow.

-- After making changes in Microsoft 365, wait 15-30 minutes for them to propagate, then click Reconnect with Microsoft 365.
+After making changes, wait 15 to 30 minutes for propagation, then click Reconnect with Microsoft 365.

 "You signed in as '...' but the mailbox is configured for '...'" error

-This means you signed into Microsoft with a different account than the mailbox configured in Mojo.
-This commonly happens when an admin signs in to grant consent instead of the mailbox user.
+The Microsoft account used during sign-in does not match the mailbox configured in Mojo.
+This commonly happens when an admin signs in to grant consent.

-- Click the Connect with Microsoft 365 button shown in the warning banner on the configuration page.
+- Click Connect with Microsoft 365 in the warning banner on the configuration page.

-- When redirected to Microsoft's sign-in page, sign in with the mailbox account (e.g. support@newco.com).
-If an admin previously signed in to grant consent, that step is already complete and won't be required again.
+- Sign in with the mailbox account (e.g. support@newco.com).
+If an admin already granted consent, that step is complete and will not be required again.

-- Use a private/incognito browser window if your browser keeps auto-signing in with the wrong account.
+- Use a private or incognito browser window if the browser keeps auto-signing in with the wrong account.

 "Send As Denied" error